TimothyKimball-design/NeuralTone/README.md

 Overview

 A set of target images is used to train the neural network, and the trained model is then applied to improve an input image.
-To increase overall performance, multiple neural networks are trained simultaneously during the training process.
+To increase overall performance, multiple neural networks were added and are trained simultaneously during the training process.

 Training Data: A set of target images (art2.jpg to art10.jpg) is used to prepare the training data.

-Neural Network: Three neural networks are constructed and trained in parallel.
+Neural Network: Neural networks are constructed and trained in parallel.

 Enhancement: Using the trained neural networks, the input image is made better.

-Output Image: enhanced.jpg is where the improved image is saved.
+Output Image: Enhanced.jpg is where the improved image is saved.

 Configuration